Soviet postage stamp depicting traditional Latvian musical

 Detlef, Device, Dun Dun,

-Double Faced Eels, Eolika, Ella (Latvian DJ), Dzeltenie Pastnieki,
+Double Faced Eels, Eolika, Ella (Latvian DJ), Dzeltenie

 F.L.Y., Frailty (band), Helēna Kozlova, Hospitāļu iela,